-Our ratings are influenced by many factors including our operating and financial performance, asset quality, liquidity, asset/liability management, overall portfolio mix, financial leverage (i.e., debt), exposure to risks, the current level of operating leverage and AIC's ratings.
+Our ratings are influenced by many factors including our operating and financial performance, asset quality, liquidity, asset/liability management, overall portfolio mix, financial leverage (i.e., debt), exposure to risks, the current level of operating leverage, AIC's ratings and our strategic integration with AIC.

-In October 2017, A.M.
-Best affirmed our insurance financial strength rating of A+ and the outlook for the rating was updated to positive.
-In August 2017, S&P affirmed our insurance financial strength rating of A+ and the outlook for the rating remained stable.
-In July 2017, Moody's affirmed our rating of A1 and the outlook for the rating remained stable.
+In April 2018, A.M.
+Best affirmed our insurance financial strength rating of A+ and the outlook for the rating is stable.
+In August 2018, S&P affirmed our insurance financial strength rating of A+ and the outlook for the rating is stable.
+In August 2018, Moody's affirmed our insurance financial strength rating of A1 and the outlook for the rating is stable.